pnoulis/pubip/README.md

 # About

-Scripts that setup a Host behind an internet gateway to be publicly
+Scripts that setup a Host behind an SOHO router to be publicly

 accessible.

-There are multiple solutions to this task.
+There are possibly multiple solutions to this task.

 For now, I will implement the following solution:

-- The gateway is configured through DHCP to allocate a static IP to
+- The SOHO router is configured through DHCP to allocate a static IP to

   the LAN Host.

-- The gateway is configured to forward some ports to the LAN Host.
+- The SOHO router is configured to forward some ports to the

+  LAN Host.

-- The Host periodically pushes the gateway's WAN IP to a Host behind a static public IP.
+- The LAN Host periodically or as a response to an event (such as a router reboot) pushes the SOHO router's WAN IP to the publicly accessible Host

-- The static public IP Host is configured to proxy requests intended

-  for the LAN Host behind the gateway by having the most updated
+- The public Host is configured to proxy requests intended for the LAN Host through the SOHO router's IP.

-  version of the gateway's public WAN IP.

-[ Host ] -> [ proxy ] -> [ internet gateway ] -> [ LAN Host ]
+[ LAN Host ] -> [ publicly accessible proxy ] -> [ SOHO router ] -> [ LAN Host ]

 ## Getting started